nfunesdev/nfunesdev/README.md

 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me noefunes51@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm at the college
+- ⚡ Fun fact: I'm at the university
 - 🐈‍⬛ Thank you for being here!